vshn/puppet-incron/README.md

 ## Development

 I'll be happy to know you're using this for one reason or the other.
 And if you want to contribute - even better.
-Feel free to submit an issue / PR.
+Feel free to [submit an issue](https://github.com/pegasd/puppet-incron/issues) / [fire up a PR](https://github.com/pegasd/puppet-incron/pulls) / whatever.